-- The superintendent annually presents the "state of the school" at the August board and staff meetings. - Yearly superintendent schoolwide goals are data driven and align with the WASC Action Plan, LCAP goals, mission of the schools, and graduate learner outcomes. - School leadership, including each board, are actively involved in the analysis of schoolwide data and the development of the LCAP and WASC Action Plan yearly revisions. - Principals and program directors develop a yearly program review report that is presented to administration and each respective board.
-Each program review includes program demographics, assessment results, program improvements, SMART Goals, and areas for ongoing improvement.

-- AIMM, a peer review and monitoring process for academy classrooms, is designed to ensure consistency in the implementation of the mission, vision, and graduate learner outcomes throughout the school. - Professional Learning Communities (PLC) consistently analyze student achievement data and revise learning strategies to address identified areas of student need. - Student Learning Plans are aligned to the mission, vision, and graduate learner outcomes, and are data driven.
+- The superintendent annually presents the "state of the school" at the August board and staff meetings. - Yearly superintendent schoolwide goals are data driven and align with the WASC Action Plan, LCAP goals, mission of the schools, CA Dashboard results, and graduate learner outcomes. - School leadership, including the board, are actively involved in the analysis of schoolwide data and the development of the LCAP and WASC Action Plan yearly revisions. - Principals and program directors develop a yearly program review report that is presented to administration and the board.
+Each program review includes program demographics, assessment results, program improvements, SMART Goals, and areas for ongoing improvement. - AIMM, a peer review and monitoring process for academy classrooms, is designed to ensure consistency in the implementation of the mission, vision, and graduate learner outcomes throughout the school. - Professional Learning Communities (PLC) consistently analyze student achievement data and revise learning strategies to address identified areas of student need. - Student Learning Plans are aligned to the mission, vision, and graduate learner outcomes, and are data driven. - Leaders may sign up for a rigorous, three-year Evolving Leaders program.

 The superintendent ensures ongoing and effective network-wide communication through a variety of venues.
 All-staff communication is achieved through the HR "all staff" email notification system.

-Ongoing communication with parents includes the Springs News Bulletin, parent/student handbook, Daily Refreshment emails, website, and Facebook.
-The school maintains a schoolwide master calendar that informs staff, parents, and students of schoolwide events and activities.
+Ongoing communication with parents includes the Springs News Bulletin, parent/student handbook (ICAN Magazine), Daily Refreshment emails, website, and social media.
+The school maintains a schoolwide master calendar that informs staff, parents, and students of all events and activities.